Hyperoptic vs Sky Broadband

 offer Offer: WiFi Max just £4/mth + (£5 refundable setup fee for new customers if applicable)

-However, as you move up to superfast and ultrafast plans, Sky start to beat Hyperoptic on price, coming in just a pound or two less and with cheaper setup too:
+However, as you move up to 100Mb and faster plans, Sky start to beat Hyperoptic on price, coming in around three pound per month less and with cheaper setup fees too:

 Package Broadband Monthly price Upfront price Contract term